npr99/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 Gandrud, C. (2018).
 Reproducible research with R and RStudio.
 Chapman and Hall/CRC.
 [Ebook at TAMU Library](http://proxy.library.tamu.edu/login?url=https://ebookcentral.proquest.com/lib/tamucs/detail.action?docID=4710300)

 "Slideshows, journal articles, books... are the "advertising"" (p.
 3) The research is the "full software environment, code, and data that produces the results."
-(Buckheit and Donoho, 1995; Donoho, 2010, 385)
+(Buckheit and Donoho, 1995; Donoho, 2010, 385) - In Donoho quote is attributed to Claerbout 1992

+Look up:
+Donoho, D. L. (2010).
+An invitation to reproducible computational research.
+Biostatistics, 11(3), 385-388.  https://doi-org.srv-proxy1.library.tamu.edu/10.1093/biostatistics/kxq028

+Claerbout J,  Karrenbach M. Electronic documents give reproducible research a new meaning.
+In: Proceedings of the 62nd Annual International Meeting of the Society of Exploration Geophysics, 1992(pg.
+601-604)

+Donoho, D. (2017).
+50 years of data science.
+[Journal of Computational and Graphical Statistics](http://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf), 26(4), 745-766.